Cassandra1kack/Cassandra-SOC-Lab-/README.md

 # Cassandra-SOC-Lab-

 ## About Me
-I am Kack Bayiha Cassandra, I am focused on **SOC operations, Blue Team defense, and incident analysis**.
+I am Kack Bayiha Cassandra, I am focused on **SOC operations, Blue Team defense,  incident analysis,and SOC incident Report**.
 This repository showcases hands-on security projects built in a realistic lab environment to develop practical skills in monitoring, detection, and analysis.

-My goal is to grow into a **SOC Analyst / Blue Team role**, with strong foundations in SIEM, log analysis, and security incident handling.
+My goal is to grow into a **SOC Analyst / Blue Team role**, with strong foundations in SIEM, log analysis, and security incident reporting.

 ---